hackgvl/nights/.github/ISSUE_TEMPLATE/food---drink-planning.md

 - The [SnackGreenville document](https://docs.google.com/document/d/1ZBEl61eH4kB6NVHqjrlEgnYyRrfONAyJoQXFcH5muaQ/edit#heading=h.374owrq3m4r2) has recent history, including the prices and amounts used for the HG Nights pilot taco bar.
 - For estimating, see our [past Event Attendance, Cancel, No Show, Walk-in, Food Eaten count and ratios doc](https://docs.google.com/spreadsheets/d/1ddyknPjweYzK-vJ2YWujshVpZGJWo9UVzfldlg8usmc/edit?gid=0#gid=0)
 - At a past event we had 5 out of 75 attendees indicate a dietary allergy / constraint, including: peanut, pecan, dairy, vegan, and vegetarian concerns.
 This confirms we should avoid some ingredients, or else have at least one option which will satisfy these types of concerns.
+- See our earlier [Food & Drink Planning](https://github.com/hackgvl/nights/issues?q=food+planning+in%3Atitle+is%3Aissue) issues for past notes and context.

+## Food Volunteers
+See the [most recent Volunteer issue](https://github.com/hackgvl/nights/issues?q=volunteers+in%3Atitle+is%3Aissue) for a list of committed volunteers and past volunteers.

 ## Menu
 <span id="ideas">Ideas</span>